 - Many GMO crops underperform traditional plants in terms of nutritional content and taste.

 GMO supporters often point out that most of the objections to GMOs are about what could happen as opposed to what has been demonstrated.
-They counter with some of the possibilities for GMO crops as our mastery of this technology continues to improve.
+They counter with some possibilities for GMO crops as our mastery of this technology continues to improve.

 The debate will go on regarding the pros and cons.
-Is our proverbial glass of healthy, vibrant and bio-diverse flora getting fuller or emptier?
+Is our proverbial glass of healthy, vibrant, and bio-diverse flora getting fuller or emptier?

 The Creative Destruction of Slash-and-Burn Farming